Skip to Content

 An issue that caused the organization context to be dropped when logging out after session expiration, requiring you to re-enter your organization ID, has been fixed.
 Logout redirects now preserve the organization subdomain and your current page location.

-Fix for the Google sign-in flow for new users
+Bug fix: Google sign-in flow failed for new user signups

 An issue affecting the Google sign-in flow for new user signups has been fixed.